 But the economy even in President Clinton’s first four years, was better than his predecessor President Bush and his successor President Bush as well.
 Ten-million new jobs net were created in President Clinton’s first four years.
 Unemployment under six-percent, it was over seven-percent when he took office in 1993.
 The budget deficit was around three-hundred-billion when President Clinton took office in 1993.
 And it was cut to one-fifty-billion dollars by 1997.

 Then you go up to President George W. Bush who didn’t have one recession, but he had two recessions in his eight years as President.
 2001-02, slow recovery in 2003 and then of course a big downturn in 2007, followed the Great Recession of 2008-09.
 President Bush only had really three solid years economically as President.
 From 2004-07, out of an eight-year presidency, unlike President Reagan another Republican President who had six solid years economically from 1983-89.
 President Bush came to office with a hundred-billion dollar budget surplus in 2001.
 Left office with a one-trillion dollar deficit, and a ten-trillion dollar national debt in 2009.

 This isn’t any partisan attacks and if the situation was reversed with the economy doing better under Republican president, you can bet your last dollar that Republicans would be throwing those facts in Democratic faces.
 But the facts are the economy since 1989 has done better under Democratic presidents.
-And I could go into why and why I believe that is the case, but that is really the subject for another blog in the future.
+I could go into why and why I believe Democrats have a better economic record, which is the case, but that is really the subject for another post in the future.
 But as much as Republicans love to talk about fiscal responsibility and fiscal restraint, other than George H.W.
 Bush their presidents haven’t had a very good record there, at least in recent history.